 What if I am not happy with my treatment?

-If you are not happy with your treatment you can:
+If you aren’t happy with your treatment you can:

 - talk to your doctor about your treatment options,

 - ask a relative, friend or advocate to help you speak your doctor,

 - contact Patient Advice and Liaison Service (PALS), or